Fewsats/example_code_recipes/README.md

 # Cookbook for the Fewsats Platform

-At [Fewsats](fewsats.com) we believe that software unlocks a world of possibilities, and automation is the key that opens this door.Guided by this belief, we are committed to building a platform that simplifies software consumption for everyone: pogrammers, non-coders and even machines.
+At [Fewsats](fewsats.com) we believe that software unlocks a world of possibilities, and automation is the key that opens this door.
+Guided by this belief, we are committed to building a platform that simplifies software consumption for everyone: pogrammers, non-coders, and even machines.

 Our platform stands as a unique ecosystem where developers have the opportunity to upload, share, and monetize their code recipes – turning their coding expertise into a valuable asset.
 These recipes, encompassing a wide range of functionalities, are made available to users worldwide.
 They can effortlessly execute these programs, utilizing them for their specific needs.